Shaiju Damodaran: Commentary style

 Shaiju's commentary style consists of energetic phrases peppered with aberrant uses and one-liners.
 He usually intersperses his commentary with famous dialogue from movies.
 Shaiju has said his reaction is automatic and he uses a mix of language in his commentary, saying; "It comes naturally to me when the action calls for it.
 It’s an emotional display rather than a verbal expression.
 I think people like it".

 Fascinated with Shaiju's commentary on Ronaldo's free-kick goal, Mahindra Group executive chairman Anand Mahindra tweeted:Ok that’s it.
 I’m switching to this channel with commentary in Malayalam.
 No, I don’t understand the language but I don’t need to—these guys are so pumped up they make the English & Hindi commentators sound tame!

 Controversy

-In November 2022, Shaiju Damodaran kissed the foot of Kerala Blasters midfielder Ivan Kalyuzhnyi during an interview and said the kiss was not from him, but from Keralites which sparked a controversy.
-The incident evoked sharp reactions on social media platforms.

 Personal life

 Shaiju is married to Asha and the couple lives in Kaloor, Kochi, with their children Abhinov and Adhinov.